JackMatusiewicz/SecretSharing/README.md

 -----

 In order to use this library for anything other than bigIntegers, use the CustomSharer and CustomReconstructor.
-These allow you to pass functions that will deal with custom objects.
+These allow you to pass functions that will deal with custom types.
 Here is an example:

 ```
 let toBigInt (password : string) =